psychemedia/newport-nursery-of-vice/55-carus-wilson-end.md

 # Supporting the Troops

 Whilst the public battle over his reputation was being fought in the public press by his son, during the second quarter of 1857, the Revd.
-W. Carus seems to have continued to support the Soldiers' Institute, as well the soldiers barracked in Gosport, the families of soldier serving overseas, and, by means of a regular correspondence, those soldiers sent recently to India.
+W. Carus Wilson seems to have continued to support the Soldiers' Institute, as well the soldiers barracked in Gosport, the families of soldier serving overseas, and, by means of a regular correspondence, those soldiers sent recently to India.

 ## The Soldiers' Institute, One Year On